 Now that we have our data files, we can start writing our

-You can also explore Grunt shell from the terminal which is used to write Pig Latin scripts.
+In this tutorial we will explore Grunt shell which is used to write Pig Latin scripts.
 There are 3 execute modes of accessing Grunt shell:

 - local – Type